Research-as-a-Code/Research_as_a_Code/memories/UDR_ERROR_ANALYZE_COST_BENEFIT.md

 - Only affects complex dynamic strategy queries

 **Why Important**:
-- UDF is a key differentiating feature
+- UDR is a key differentiating feature
 - User explicitly requested "dynamic strategy"
 - Reduces trust in the system if it fails